holleland/NSSHerringDensGrowth/README.md

 [Paper reference goes here](http://www.imr.no)

-In this project, we investigate how population density influences individual growth of Norwegian spring spawning herring.
+In this paper, we investigate how population density influences individual growth of Norwegian spring spawning herring.
 A parametrization of von Bertalanffy growth function (VBGF) is used to model the growth in terms of length of the fish.